-class cleave.core.recordable.Recorder(recordable: Recordable)
+class cleave.core.recordable.Recorder(recordable: cleave.core.recordable.Recordable)

 Interface for Recorder objects.
 Recorder and Recordable objects together implement the Observable pattern for text records of the plant state.

 abstract notify(latest_record: NamedTuple)

 Notify this recorder of the latest record generated by a recordable it is monitoring.